SwiftyTesseract/SwiftyTesseract/README.md

   engineMode: EngineMode = .lstmOnly
 )
 ```
 The bundle parameter is required to locate the `tessdata` folder.
-This will only need to be changed if `SwiftyTesseract` is not being implemented in your application bundle.
+This will need to be changed if `Tesseract` is not being implemented in your application bundle or if you are developing a Swift Package project (in this case you would need to specifiy `Bundle.module`, see `Tests/SwiftyTesseractTests/SwiftyTesseractTests.swift` for an example).
 The engine mode dictates the type of `.traineddata` files to put into your `tessdata` folder. `.lstmOnly` was chosen as a default due to the higher speed and reliability found during testing, but could potentially vary depending on the language being recognized as well as the image itself.
 See [Which Language Training Data Should You Use?](#language-data) for more information on the different types of `.traineddata` files that can be used with `SwiftyTesseract`

 ### libtesseract
 Tesseract and it's dependencies are now built and distributed as an xcframework under the [SwiftyTesseract/libtesseract](https://github.com/SwiftyTesseract/libtesseract) repository for Apple platforms.
 Any issues regarding the build configurations for those should be raised under that repository.